DavidBM/useful-javascript/README.md

 <a name="simple-conditional-guard-clause-and-short-circuiting-are-cleaner-than-conditionals"></a>
 ### Simple conditional, guard clause and short-circuiting are cleaner than conditionals

-`if else if else else` is hard to read and understand, better use other tactics that avoid this complexity.
+`if else if else else` is hard to read and understand, better use other tactics that avoids this complexity.

-- short-circuiting allows to have in one line the variable and the default value. **But!
+- `short-circuiting` allows you to have in one line the variable and the default value. **But!
 If you are going to use it, maybe is better to use [ES6 default values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)**.
-- simple conditional makes cleaner the code and is read like a correction over the normal behavior instead of a complex logic.
-And makes explicit what is a normal behavior and and what not.
+- `simple conditional` makes cleaner the code and is read like a correction over the normal behavior instead of a complex logic.
+Moreover, it makes explicit what is a normal behavior and what isn't.
-- guard clause simplifies the logic when we want to execute the default behavior only in some cases.
+- `guard clause` simplifies the logic when we want to execute the default behavior only in some cases.

 **Bad:**
 ```javascript